peter88213/novelyst_collection/docs/template/index.md

 - Each book can stand alone, or belong to a series.
 - Show book/series title and desctiption.
 - Load the selected book into novelyst by double-click.
-- Handle multiple collections, represented by XML files with the extension *.pyc*.
+- Handle multiple collections, represented by XML files with the extension *.pwc*.

 ## Requirements